Guide to Micro-Entrepreneur Business in France

 13. Professional Insurance

-So what types of insurance cover are available?
+What types of other insurance cover are available?

 13.1 Professional Indemnity Insurance (PI)